Negative Marketing Carries a Much Higher Price

 I am sure by now you are all aware of the recurring topics that have clouded the minds of many sub-contractors over the last few years.
 There are still strong feelings about these issues amongst contractors.
 I understand that too many small companies have closed down as a result.
 Principal construction leaders have changed the specification (time and time again), extended payment terms without permission and use every trick devised to push sub-contractors beyond the limits of their brief and their cash flow!
 These are key issues which impact too many people and create negative marketing.

 Where do I hear about this?
-Anyone working within the construction industry will have experienced these conditions.
-For some the payment term may be moved from 30 to 120 days.
+Anyone working in the construction industry will have experienced these conditions.
+For some, the payment terms may be moved from 30 to 120 days.
 Others have had to close the doors of their business.
 I recently heard of a major client reneging on payment.
-A major contract and a well known client (an airport authority).
+A major contract and a well-known client (an airport authority).
 The work was completed BUT the authority did not pay the contractor and they closed their doors.
-This of course did not need to happen.
+This, of course, did not need to happen.
 The fact that it did and still happens is immoral.

 Now, that may be one extreme case.
 However, I know of contractors who have completed works and are still waiting for payment after 6 months.
 It is wrong!